 You must provide a user-defined name for a general purpose register to make it available in the program (i.e., for a Wait command or the conditional expression of an If command).
 The Wait and If commands are described in (Wait) and (If), respectively.
 You can find named general purpose registers in the Input or Output selector on the Expression Editor screen.

-You can use Physical and Fieldbus digital I/Os to trigger actions or react to the status of a program.
+I/O Actions You can use Physical and Fieldbus digital I/Os to trigger actions or react to the status of a

-I/O Tab Control
+and I/O Tab program.

+Control